-Newspaper chain GateHouse buying Gannett, USA Today owner
+GateHouse, Gannett to merge for $1.4B, build newspaper giant

-NEW YORK (AP) — Two of the country’s largest newspaper companies have agreed to combine in the latest media deal driven by the industry’s struggles with a decline in printed editions.
+NEW YORK (AP) — Two of the largest U.S. newspaper companies have agreed to combine for roughly $1.4 billion, creating a new industry giant that hopes to manage the crisis of print’s decline through sheer size.

-GateHouse Media, a chain backed by an investment firm, is buying USA Today owner Gannett Co. for $12.06 a share in cash and stock, or about $1.4 billion.
-The combined company would have more than 260 daily papers in the U.S. along with more than 300 weeklies.
-It would be the largest U.S. newspaper company by far, with a print circulation of 8.7 million, 7 million more than the new No. 2, McClatchy, according to media expert Ken Doctor.
+GateHouse Media, a fast-growing chain backed by an investment firm, is buying USA Today owner Gannett, promising to speed up a digital transformation as readers shift online.
+The companies say they are committed to “journalistic excellence” — while also cutting $300 million in costs every year.

-The companies said Monday that the deal will result in up to $300 million in annual cost savings and help speed up a digital transformation.
+The resulting company would be the largest U.S. newspaper company by far, with a print circulation of 8.7 million, 7 million more than the new No. 2, McClatchy, according to media expert Ken Doctor.

-Newspaper consolidation has picked up as local papers find it hard to grow digital businesses and replace declines in print ads and circulation.
-Although papers with national readerships like The New York Times and The Washington Post have had success adding digital subscribers, local papers with local readerships are having a difficult time.
+Local papers, faced with the complex and expensive process of building digital businesses to replace declines in print ads and circulation, have been consolidating madly in recent years.
+Although papers with national readerships like The New York Times and The Washington Post have had success adding digital subscribers, local papers with local readerships find it much more difficult.
 Hundreds of such papers have closed, and newsrooms have slashed jobs.

 According to a study by the University of North Carolina, the U.S. has lost almost 1,800 local newspapers since 2004.
 Newsroom employment fell by a quarter from 2008 to 2018, according to Pew Research, and layoffs have continued this year.

 Both GateHouse and Gannett are known as buyers of other papers.
-Bulking up lets companies cut costs — including layoffs in newsrooms — and centralize operations.
+Bulking up lets companies cut costs — via newsroom layoffs and other measures — and centralize operations.
+The combined company would have more than 260 daily papers in the U.S. along with more than 300 weeklies.

 Those cuts could give the owners “a cushion of time” to figure out how to improve their digital businesses, longtime industry analyst Rick Edmonds of the Poynter Institute wrote Sunday.